DanielGalva/mine-wiki/README.md

-# Mine Wiki
+# Ranking of the best games

-This is a repository where you can know more about the legends of Minecraft.
+This is a repository where you can see what is the best games.
 And it is also participating of [Hacktoberfest 2022](https://hacktoberfest.com/).

 What is Hacktoberfest?